Quasi-Monte Carlo and Multilevel Monte Carlo Methods for Computing Posterior Expectations in Elliptic Inverse Problems: Mean Square Error and Computational Complexity

 \subsection{Uniformly elliptic case}

 In the case where the coefficient $k$ is uniformly elliptic, we have the following result on the integrability of $\widehat Q_{h} / \widehat Z_{h}$.
-The assumptions on $\phi$ and $\mathcal H$ are more general than Assumption A2, and allow for very general nonlinear growth.
-Since, in general, $\widehat Z_{h,\{N_{\ell}\}}^\mathrm{ML}$ could be negative, we require stronger assumptions, in the case of multilevel Monte Carlo estimators.
+The assumptions on $\phi$ and $\mathcal H$ are more general than Assumption A3, and allow for very general non-linear growth.
+Since, in general, $\widehat Z_{h,\{N_{\ell}\}}^\mathrm{ML}$ could be negative, we require stronger assumptions in the case of multilevel Monte Carlo estimators. { In particular, we require the assumptions of Theorem \ref{thm:fe_post} to hold with $r=\infty$, which means that the coefficient $k$ needs to be uniformly bounded as well as uniformly elliptic.
+The analysis of MLMC in Lemma \ref{lem:rat_linfty} below therefore does not apply in the case of Gaussian priors.}

 \begin{lemma} Suppose $k$ is uniformly elliptic and there are two constants $M_1,M_2>0$, such that